-If the photographer is good they will include in the contract who maintains the rights to the images, and that should be the photographer.
+If the photographer is good, they will include in the contract who maintains the rights to the images, and that should be the photographer.
 After all, they are the one doing the work.
 But be sure the photographer stipulates what they could use the photographs for.
-Common uses are for advertising, contests, and possibly stock sales.
+Typical uses are for advertising, contests, and possibly stock sales.

 In The End

 It is vital that one of the first things established when meeting and agreeing to hire a photographer is who is responsible for what.
 During the day of the wedding itself or even after the fact, when people’s emotions are involved, there will be a well-written document that each party can refer back to for clarification.
 The less hassle, the better; both a good contract and educated clients will lead to the least amount of problems and the happiest set of memories for what is the majority of people’s most special day.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.